top of page

 CURRENTLY IN DEVELOPMENT

-With the support of Oxford Playhouse and Arts Council England, Brit-ish Rhapsody was developed in 2022 with the following team:
+In 2022, Brit-ish Rhapsody was developed with the support of Oxford Playhouse and Arts Council England and with the following team:

 Director: Mariana Aristizábal Pardo